EmilyMabie/WeeklyAccomplishments/README.md

 15 | Collected internal data to measure the impact of the Instructional Design department.
 Authored a curriculum proposal for B2B client needs.
 Project Managed a flagship initiative involving a new age-based demographic of learners.
 16 | Worked with data scientist to profile learner clusters.
 Authored a Standard Operating Procedure document.
 Distilled departmental metrics for internal evaluation.
 17 | Presented departmental metrics to company leadership.
 Drafted and revised slide decks to support interdepartmental interfacing.
+18 | Designed job-aids and infographics to train staff on company policy implementation.